 PHP code must always begin with the long form opening tag.
 If a file contains only PHP code, the end tag may optionally be omitted from the end of the file.

 Tabs should always be used for indentation.
-Spaces should never be used for indentation.
-We live in a world where IDEs can be configured to display tabs at variable lengths, so configure your tab width to what you feel comfortable with.
-This author prefers tabs to be represented as 4 spaces.
+We live in a world where IDEs can be configured to display tabs at variable lengths, so configure your tab width to be represented as 4 spaces.

 Every line should terminate with a Unix-style line-feed (LF) character only.
 That is '\n', also known as hex value 0x0A.
 Do not use CRLF (Windows systems) or CR (Mac systems).

 All PHP files should be encoded using UTF-8, with no byte-order-mark (BOM).